beth-panx/win-student-dev/samples/UWP-MSGraph/README.md

 When you've completed creating and configuring the app registration, record the **Client ID** value to use in the application later on.

-## Create a new UWP project or BYO
+## 2. Create a new UWP project or BYO

 You'll need a UWP application as a baseline.
-If you already have a UWP project setup and ready to infuse with user insights from Microsoft Graph, please continue to the next step.
+If you already have a UWP project setup and ready to infuse with user insights from Microsoft Graph, please continue to the [next step](#add-nuget-packages-from-the-windows-community-toolkit).

 To create a new UWP app, let's start by using the **Create a new project** option:

 1. Find the project template, **Blank App (Universal Windows)**
-2. Give your project a name and location.
-I chose: `C:\Git\UwpGraphQuickstartSample`
+2. Give your project a name and location, such as: `C:\Git\UwpGraphQuickstartSample`
 3. Click the **Create** button to complete the wizard and create your new UWP application.

 > IMAGE - of VS app creation screen

-## Add nuget packages from the Windows Community Toolkit
+## 3. Add nuget packages from the Windows Community Toolkit

 With your UWP project open in Visual Studio, find the **Project** menu item.
 Select **Manage NuGet Packages...**